Lemonexe/PWN2/wiki/render.md

 **autoresize** - operates resize to resize the game to 80% of available dimensions

-**renderConsole** - renders the console output and the last line, where the address and text input lies
+**renderConsole** - renders the console ASCII art, console output and the last line, where the address and text input lies

 **renderMap** - renders the game map from game.activeZone